 Gas: If your property uses gas for heating, cooking, or hot water, expect to pay between €20 to €50 per month for gas bills.
 Again, usage patterns and the efficiency of gas appliances will influence these costs.

-Frequently asked questions about Portugal's Real Estate Market
+Frequently Asked Questions About Portugal's Real Estate Market

 Why Buy Property in Portugal?